avrahamm/calls-csv-statistics/README.md

 - Testing files: `.phpunit.result.cache`, `phpunit.xml`, `tests/`
 - Temporary and system files: `*.log`, `*.cache`, `*.swp`, `*.swo`, `.DS_Store`

-This ensures that only necessary files are included in the Docker build context, resulting in faster builds and smaller images.
+This ensures that only the necessary files are included in the Docker build context, resulting in faster builds and smaller images.

 ### Symfony Development